 Living in Miami South Florida affords many possibilities for acquiring raw food.
 Here you see our Rottweiler puppies indulging in their first whole raw animal, a squirrel.
 We start weaning puppies with a natural formula consisting of goat’s milk, egg and yogurt, gradually adding ground beef until they’re ready to tackle their first whole animal parts.
 Normally this will be chicken leg quarters.
 In this case there was a squirrel on hand and that’s what they got.
 There wasn’t much to go around, but puppies need each other to break up prey animals into smaller more manageable pieces.
 This is done through a competitive “tug-of-war”, Rottweiler puppies take to it quite naturally.

 Remember there are no cooking facilities for animals living in the wild, so meat should be fed in raw form.
 Whenever food is cooked it loses nutritional value.
 Food cooked in certain ways such as frying, becomes completely useless to the dog nutritionally.
 Dogs will fully digest soft bones like chicken bones, break larger bones into manageable pieces and digest those as well .
 When bones are cooked/exposed to heat they become brittle and indigestible.
 Brittle cooked bones may splinter and cause damage to the dog’s digestive tract.

 There are many other benefits to feeding your dog a raw diet.
-Commercial dog foods, we’re talking about the little brown pellets, contain the lowest quality ingredients even if their marketing says otherwise.
+Kibble commercial dog foods, we’re talking about the little brown pellets, contain the lowest quality ingredients even if their marketing says otherwise.
 The dog food companies only include animal products that absolutely can’t be used for human consumption, and add fillers such as grains and rice to augment the volume of the food.
-Rice and grains are fundamentally carbohydrates which are a nutritional zero for the dog.
-In fact canids can’t process sugars well, while there is some research indicating that domesticated dogs are capable of processing sugars to a limited degree.
+Rice and grains are fundamentally carbohydrates (sugars) which are a limited nutritional source for the dog.
+In fact wild canids can’t process sugars well, while there is some research indicating that domesticated dogs are capable of processing sugars to a limited degree.
 This is why dogs who are fed commercial dog food make huge piles of excrement.
 What you’re seeing are the fillers that the dog’s digestive system could not assimilate and let pass through.